-In part 1 of Tendo’s blog post series on content models, we introduced you to the concept of content models: what they are and why you should employ them to create more audience-focused webpages.
+In part 1 of our blog post series on content models, we introduced you to the concept of content models: what they are and why you should employ them to create more audience-focused webpages.
 A content model is an essential step in the webpage creation process, coming before the wireframing or design stages.

-Step 1: Outline User Task Flows
+Step 1: Before Content Models, Outline User Task Flows

 For a customer-focused foundation, begin by creating user task flows.
 In other words, map the specific tasks that users need to accomplish on the page or group of pages.
 List out all the tasks, then rank them from most important to least important.
 Next, break out each task to show what kind of content (text, visual asset, etc.) will enable the user to accomplish the task, including the order of consumption of each piece of content.